-You can find the message catalog and Spring bean definition file for each pre-installed data source type in the locations described in Table 3-1, "Files Used by a Custom Data Source Implementation," on page 29.
+You can find the message catalog and Spring bean definition file for each pre-installed data source type in the locations described in Files Used by a Custom Data Source Implementation.
 The file names are based on the data source name, for example:

-- .../WEB-INF/applicationContext-CassandraQueryDataSource.xml - .../WEB-INF/bundles/cassandraqueryds.properties
+.../WEB-INF/bundles/cassandraqueryds.properties

-3.2 Custom Data Source Examples
+Custom Data Source Examples

-The WAR file installer includes several sample data source types in the <js-install>/samples directory.
+The WAR file installer includes several sample data source types in the <is-install>/samples directory.
 You can build and deploy the examples after you have deployed JasperReports Server.
 These samples include both the JasperReports Library data source implementation (JRDataSource) that contains the logic to access data and the interface to fill reports, and the implementation of ReportDataSourceService that allows the server to instantiate the JRDataSource at runtime.